Juliet Jacques: Personal life

 Jacques plays football, and won the Shield with the Brighton Bandits at the 2008 IGLFA World Cup.
-Jacques played for Surrey women in a friendly against the Afghanistan development team in May 2022, and spent the 2022-23 season with Clapton Community FC.
+Jacques played for Surrey Women in a friendly against the Afghanistan development team in May 2022, and spent the 2022–2023 season with Clapton Community FC.

-For several years Jacques worked as an administrator in the NHS, during the period when the Health and Social Care Act 2012 was implemented.
-Made redundant in 2014, Jacques wrote about this period of the NHS in a personal essay for the New Statesman.

-In 2020 Jaques appeared on the BBC's Christmas University Challenge as part of the University of Manchester team, which reached the final.
+In 2020, Jacques appeared on the BBC's Christmas University Challenge as part of the University of Manchester team, which reached the final.
+She appeared on the programme again in 2025.